 At the end of the rotation, interns will be able to:

 - Accurately diagnose substance use-related disorders among adult veterans.

 - Develop evidence-based treatment plans addressing comorbidity between substance use disorders and mood/anxiety disorders (particularly SUD/PTSD) among adult veterans.

 - Deliver and monitor individual psychological treatments targeting comorbidity between substance use disorders and mood/anxiety disorders utilizing motivational enhancement, CBT, and exposure therapies.

 - Deliver group-based psychological treatments for alcohol and illicit drug use disorders focused on motivational enhancement, addiction therapy, and relapse prevention.

-- Deliver group-based psychological treatments for smoking cessation and/or pain management (depends on rotation availability).
+- Deliver group-based psychological treatments for smoking cessation.

 - Effectively communicate with interdisciplinary treatment team, supervisors, and other hospital-wide providers via completion of CPRS notes and relevant non-chart communication including encrypted emails, and consultation via phone call and responding to pages.